bochaco/react-mn-wallet-connect/README.md

 [![Generic badge](https://img.shields.io/badge/React-18.x-blue.svg)](https://shields.io/)
 [![Generic badge](https://img.shields.io/badge/TypeScript-5.x-3178C6.svg)](https://shields.io/)

 A small React app that demonstrates how to connect a web app to the Midnight Network Wallet via dApp connector API and browser wallet extensions (for example, Lace).
-Use this as a reference implementation for connecting and interacting with dApp Connector APIs.
+Use this as a reference implementation for connecting and interacting with [Midnight dApp Connector APIs](https://docs.midnight.network/develop/reference/midnight-api/dapp-connector).

 ## Overview